 The final outputs are presented through an interactive interface, allowing coaches and players to engage directly with the system.
 Visualizations from the CV module, such as 3D trajectory graphs and heatmaps, are combined with textual guidance from ChatPPG to provide actionable insights.
 Whether identifying a player’s strengths, suggesting tactical adjustments, or highlighting areas for improvement, the system ensures that information is clear, relevant, and accessible.

-Result
+Results

 LoRA Fine-Tuning Results

 The LoRA fine-tuning process significantly improved LLM adaptation to the specific requirements of the table tennis domain.
 The model exhibited rapid convergence during training, with the validation loss stabilizing after the eighth epoch.
-The fine-tuned model achieved 92.3% accuracy on the Q/A test set, significantly improving over the baseline model 83.7% accuracy.
+The fine-tuned model achieved 92.3% accuracy on the Q/A test set, significantly improving over the baseline model's accuracy of 83.7% .
 These results validate the effectiveness of LoRA in optimizing the model for domain-specific tasks with minimal computational overhead.